Stwissel/node-red-contrib-salesforce/README.md

 from contact
 limit 2
 ```
+If "Return JSON only" is selected, message.payload contains an array of result objects.

-The resulting message has the following properties:
+Otherwise the resulting message has the following properties:

 - msg.payload.size - the number of records returned from the query
 - msg.payload.records - the array of records returned from the query.